browserify/browserify/readme.markdown

 You should use `opts.basedir` when using streaming files so that relative requires will know where to resolve from.

-`opts.noparse` is an array which will skip all require() and global parsing for each file in the array.
+`opts.noParse` is an array which will skip all require() and global parsing for each file in the array.
 Use this for giant libs like jquery or threejs that don't have any requires or node-style globals but take forever to parse.